SciCrunch/sparc-curation/docs/simple-sckan/readme.md

 The underlying ontologies in SCKAN are developed using standard OWL-DL formalism.
 The ontology that formalizes the SCKAN's core connectivity knowledge, the [Neuron Phenotype Ontology](https://link.springer.com/article/10.1007/s12021-022-09566-7) (NPO), is also encoded in OWL-DL.
 When it comes to the NPO, the main reasons for choosing the OWL-DL formalism are the following: (a) explicitly specifying the neuronal phenotypes with precise logical axioms and quantifiers, and (b) utilizing standard ontology reasoners for automated classification of neuron populations, and detecting inconsistencies within the asserted axioms of the neuron populations.

 * While OWL-DL supports automated reasoning and provides a rigorous formalism to specify the logical axioms of an ontology, it lacks support for quiring and retrieving those axiom-level specifications.
 We simply don't have enough tool support for complex axiom-level queries that one could use against the OWL ontologies.
-* While one can use SPARQL or CYPHER to retreive axiom-level knowledge from the OWL ontologies, it usually requires an extensive knowledge about the domain of the ontologies as well as the technical jargon of the OWL/RDF formalisms.
+* While one can use SPARQL or CYPHER to retrieve axiom-level knowledge from the OWL ontologies, it usually requires extensive knowledge about the domain of the ontologies as well as the technical jargon of the OWL/RDF formalisms.
-* The standard graph-based query laguages like SPARQL and CYPHER are meant for writing data or individual-level queries against a knowledgebase.
-They are not very suitable for writing the class-level queries with complex ontological axioms.
+* The standard graph-based query languages like SPARQL and CYPHER are meant for writing data or individual-level queries against a knowledgebase.
+They are not very suitable for writing class-level queries with complex ontological axioms.
 Writing and testing such class-level queries against an OWL ontology can become quite difficult and tedious.
-* Since the neuron populations in SCKAN are defined based on a set of OWL logical axioms, SCKAN suffers the exact same pitfalls above when it comes to retreiving the neuronal connectivity knowledge from its ontologies.
+* Since the neuron populations in SCKAN are defined based on a set of OWL logical axioms, SCKAN suffers the same pitfalls above when retrieving the neuronal connectivity knowledge from its ontologies.

 **Simple SCKAN** refers to an extension of the SCKAN that incorporates a set of simplified subject-predicate-object relations about the core connectivity knowledge available in NPO.
 The key objective of the Simple SCKAN is to **support simplicity** while writing and testing the queries against NPO's complex, axiom-level connectivity statements.

+# Simple SCKAN Properties
-Following is the list of simplified relational predicates available in Simple SCKAN:
+Following is the list of simplified relational predicates or properties available in Simple SCKAN.
+These properties are specified as OWL annotation properties in [simple-sckan-properties.ttl](https://github.com/smtifahim/Loading-Simple-SCKAN/blob/main/sckan-to-simple-sckan/input_ttl/simple-sckan-properties.ttl) file.

 #### Locational Phenotypes